ddeka0/xv6_study/README.md

 		(Working directory is xv6-riscv)
 	3. docker pull ddeka/xv6-env-updated
 		(Pull the docker image from docker hub)
-	4. docker run -it --rm -v $(pwd):/home/xv6/xv6-riscv ddeka/xv6-env-updated
+	4. docker run -it --rm --name my_container -v $(pwd):/home/xv6/xv6-riscv ddeka/xv6-env-updated
 		(Run a container equipped with xv6 dev env)

 	(Now you can start making the kernel and follow the course)